dbsanfte/eq-archives/spdat/README.txt

 - spdat.14.03.2000.eff

-The rest were sourced from a wayback_machine_downloader dump of the various EQPatch.zip files on www.everquest.com.tw, you can find them in those zips under the /websites/www.everquest.com.tw folder.
+The rest were sourced from a wayback_machine_downloader dump of the various EQPatch.zip files on www.everquest.com.tw, you can find them the contents of those patch zips under the /eq-patches folder, with web archive links to the original sources in its README.
 I have named them to their patch dates for convenience.

 If you need a program to read these, EQCaster should work.
 I have added two EXEs here, a latest version and an older version.
 The web archive link is the following if you want it: